 - Create a Cohesive, Eco-Friendly Yard: This versatile material allows you to design a polished outdoor space—from garden beds to fencing—while making a sustainable choice that utilizes recycled materials and helps preserve forests.

-What Exactly Are Capped Composite Garden Boards?
+So, What Are Capped Composite Garden Boards?

 If you’ve started shopping for materials for your next garden project, you’ve likely come across the term “capped composite.”
 So, what is it?
 Think of it as the next generation of outdoor building material.
 Capped composite boards are made from a smart blend of wood fibers and recycled plastics.
 What makes them special is the "cap"—a protective outer layer, usually made of a tough polymer, that completely surrounds the inner core.
 This layer acts like a shield for your garden bed or edging, protecting it from the elements day in and day out.